siderolabs/talos/website/content/v1.8/advanced/install-kubevirt.md

 ### `scratchSpaceStorageClass`

 This is the storage class that we installed earlier with the `local-path-provisioner`.
 This is needed for the CDI to write scratch space to local disk before importing the image

 ### `podResourceRequirements`

 In many cases the default resource requests and limits are not sufficient for the importer pod to import the image.
 This will result in a crash of the importer pod.

 After applying this yaml file, the CDI operator is ready.

 ## Creating your first virtual machine

 Now it is time to create your first virtual machine in KubeVirt.
-This is a basic virtual machine that you can use as a boiler plate:
+Below we will describe two examples:

+- A virtual machine with the default CNI
+- A virtual machine with Multus

+### Basic virtual machine example with default CNO

 ```yaml
 ---